 All medication (prescription and over-the-counter) must be turned in at registration in its original container, including the Physician's instructions for dosage on the label.
 Medication in pill boxes will not be accepted.

 LIMITED CAMP INSURANCE is provided for persons in case of accident or illness while at camp.
 This insurance is secondary coverage, with the family's insurance as primary.
 If a camper has no insurance, the camp insurance is primary.
 Parents will be notified in cases where professional care is needed.
+We require